Peter-Kahl/Epistemocracy-in-Higher-Education/README.md

 ## Publisher & Licence

-First published in London by Peter Kahl, 19 June 2025.\
+First published in London by Peter Kahl, 2025-06-19.\
-v2 published in London by Lex et Ratio Ltd, 15 September 2025.
+v2 published in London by Lex et Ratio Ltd, 2025-09-15.

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
 You may share this work for non-commercial purposes with attribution and without modification.
 Licence: https://creativecommons.org/licenses/by-nc-nd/4.0/